 Asbestos has been used in building insulation materials and for insulating hotplate wiring, piping and more commonly in floor tiles and ceiling tiles.
 It is quite common for older homes and buildings to have ceiling tiles that are made of asbestos.

-Asbestos was a cheap fire resistant product, and because of this it was a common material in the construction of many building materials, including ceiling tiles, during from the early 1940s to the 1980s.
-It’s crucial that you be on the lookout for asbestos in older homes, offices, warehouses, schools and hospitals.
+Asbestos was a cheap fire-resistant product and because of this it was a common material in the construction of many building materials (including ceiling tiles) during from the early 1940s to the 1980s.
+It’s crucial that you be on the lookout for asbestos in older buildings.
 Breathing in even a very small quantity of asbestos fibers can cause irreversible lung damage.

-Due to it’s superior heat resistant and fire resistant properties, asbestos was very popular in the fabrication of tile adhesives, ceiling tiles, duct wrap, dry wall and even ceiling texture sprays from the 1940s right up until the 1980s.
+Due to its superior heat resistant and fire-resistant properties, asbestos was very popular in the fabrication of tile adhesives, ceiling tiles, duct wrap, dry wall and even ceiling texture sprays.
 Asbestos ceiling tiles were commonly used in schools, universities, warehouses, hospitals and colleges during this era.
 In fact, most buildings constructed or renovated prior to the 1980s have some asbestos in them.
-Asbestos ceiling tiles reached the height of their popularity from the 1950s to the 1980s, and were a standard choice for office ceilings, kitchen ceilings in homes and even in the remodeling of basement areas in order to cover up unsightly duct work.
+Asbestos ceiling tiles reached the height of their popularity from the 1950s to the 1980s and were a standard choice for office ceilings, kitchen ceilings in homes and even in the remodeling of basement areas in order to cover up unsightly duct work.

 Maritime workers and construction workers who worked with asbestos materials are most at risk of contracting asbestosis or cancer, but thousands of other employees and homeowners have been exposed to asbestos ceiling tiles in their homes, schools, universities and/or workplaces without being aware of the fact.

 Here are some brands of ceiling tiles that may potentially contain asbestos:

 - US Gypsum